yarpan/conduit-test-api/README.md

 ```
 5. Open a pull request.

 ##  License

-This project is free of License.
+MIT – Free to use and modify.